 Toronto, Ontario, Canada

-Pearson International Airport (YYZ) 30 km from downtown, UP Express connection (25 min).
-Efficient TTC subway network for intra-urban travel.
+Toronto Pearson International Airport (YYZ) 30km from downtown, UP Express link (25 min).
+Efficient TTC subway network for urban travel.
 Toronto Islands ferry from Jack Layton Terminal (15 min crossing, frequent departures).
-Pedestrian-friendly downtown.
-Bike Share Toronto rental to ride along the Waterfront Trail.
-Paid parking downtown (30-40 CAD/day), prefer public transit.
+Pedestrian-friendly downtown core.
+Bike Share Toronto for the Waterfront Trail.
+For Scarborough Bluffs: GO Train Lakeshore East line to Scarborough Station, then taxi/Uber to Bluffer's Park.
+Paid parking downtown (CA$30-40/day), public transit strongly recommended.

 Chargement de la carte...

-Toronto Islands, iconic viewpoint offering the most famous panorama of the Toronto skyline.
-Unobstructed view of the CN Tower, Financial District towers and Rogers Centre from Ward's Island or Centre Island.
-Spectacular sunset behind the skyline with golden reflections on Lake Ontario.
-Ferry from Jack Layton Terminal (15 min).
+Toronto Islands, the iconic viewpoint offering the most celebrated panorama of Toronto's skyline.
+These islands, once a peninsula violently severed from the mainland by a storm in 1858 and formed from sediments eroded off the Scarborough Bluffs, are accessible only by ferry.
+Unobstructed view of the CN Tower (553m), Financial District towers and Rogers Centre from Ward's Island or Centre Island.
+Spectacular sunset with the skyline in silhouette and golden reflections on Lake Ontario.
+Ferry from Jack Layton Terminal (15 min, frequent departures).
 Arrive 2 hours before sunset to scout the best compositions.
-Tripod essential to stay through blue hour.
+Tripod essential for blue hour.

 📍 43.62050, -79.37820

-CN Tower LookOut Level (346 m), 360° aerial view of the city and lake.
-Unique bird's eye perspective on the urban grid, islands and the vastness of Lake Ontario.
-Evening golden hour for spectacular shadows cast between towers.
-Online reservation recommended to avoid queues.
-Angled windows: use a lens skirt or press lens against glass.
-Glass Floor Level for vertiginous perspectives toward the ground.
+CN Tower LookOut Level (346m), a 360° aerial view over the city and lake.
+Built between 1973 and 1976, this 553m tower was the world's tallest free-standing structure for 32 years until 2007.
+Unique bird's-eye perspective over the urban grid, Toronto Islands and the vast expanse of Lake Ontario.
+Evening golden hour for spectacular shadow play between towers.
+Online booking recommended to avoid queues.
+Angled windows: use a lens hood or press the lens against the glass.
+Glass Floor Level for vertiginous downward perspectives.
+For thrill-seekers: the EdgeWalk at 356m offers unparalleled outdoor shooting above the city.

 📍 43.64260, -79.38710